 Daycares have become a fast-growing business in the last couple of years, many of them being operated from home because it requires less to start up.
 If you are considering having your child at a home-based daycare make sure they are licensed and know how to take care of your specific child’s age group.
 A four-month old and a three-year-old will not be taken care of in the same manner.

 According to the Minimum Standards For Child-Care Homes Licensing Division at the Texas Department of Family and Protective Services, a caregiver must have some type of education on childcare development.
-The highest form of education being “a bachelor’s degree with 12 college credit hours in child development and three college credits hours in management,” and a minimum of one year of experience at a licensed daycare, whether it’s a center or home.
-The lowest form of education an at-home caregiver can have is “seventy-two clock hours of training in child development and 30 clock hours in management” followed with “at least three years of experience in a licensed child-care center or registered child-care home.”
+The highest form of education is “a bachelor’s degree with twelve college credit hours in child development and three college credits hours in management,” and a minimum of one year of experience at a licensed daycare, whether it’s a center or home.
+The lowest form of education an at-home caregiver can have is “seventy-two clock hours of training in child development and 30 clock hours in management,” followed by “at least three years of experience in a licensed child-care center or registered child-care home.”
 With that being said, there is no reason for a caregiver to commit a deadly “mistake” when taking care of a child.

 Continue reading to see what simple mistake caused the death of an infant.